anBertoli/go-microservice-project/README.md

 metrics, authentication and so on.
 It’s totally fine to chain multiple middlewares around an endpoint or service.

-The division in these layers and the middleware (decorator) pattern enforce a stricter separation of concerns and allows us to reuse code.
+The division in these layers and the middleware (decorator) pattern enforce a stricter separation of concerns and allow us to reuse code.
 Starting from a complete service layer, adding a new transport is just a matter of writing some adapter functions.

 ![architecture of the application](./assets/api_layers.svg "architecture")